-It is desirable for the Board to give the applicant the opportunity to state their case as completely as possible.
-However, this should be balanced with a need to have finality on the application and allow the Board time to make its decision based on the information before it.
-Currently, the Board has put in place a 45-day deadline to review and decide on an application.
-With that timeframe there can be up to 2 workgroup meetings and 2 full board meetings before the 45 days has elapsed.
+It is desirable for the board to give the applicant the opportunity to state its case as completely as possible.
+However, this should be balanced with a need to have finality on the application and allow the board time to make its decision based on the information before it.
+Currently, the board has put in place a 45-day deadline to review and decide on an application.
+With that timeframe, there can be up to two workgroup meetings and two full board meetings before the 45 days have elapsed.
 Discussions of an application in both workgroup and full board meetings have tended to result in requests for additional information of an applicant.
-The Board should determine if it desires to put a limit on the frequency or manner of requests for additional information it wishes to make of an applicant.
+The board should determine if it desires to put a limit on the frequency or manner of requests for additional information it wishes to make of an applicant.